lsst/alert_packet/README.rst

 When a pull request is made for a change to ``alert_packet``, a docker container image is created which needs to be synced to the alert stream.
 The new docker image is present at `lsstdm/lsst_alert_packet <https://hub.docker.com/r/lsstdm/lsst_alert_packet/tags>` on dockerhub.
-The image will apear with the same tag as the ticket branch you created to update ``alert_packet``.
+The image will appear with the same tag as the ticket branch you created to update ``alert_packet``.

     * Go to ``alert-stream-schema-registry`` in the ``alert-stream-broker`` charts folder in the ``phalanx`` github repository.
-    * In the `values.yaml <https://github.com/lsst-sqre/phalanx/blob/main/applications/alert-stream-broker/charts/alert-stream-schema-registry/values.yaml>` file, update the `tag` in `schemaSync` to match the docker image tag.
+    * In the `values.yaml <https://github.com/lsst-sqre/phalanx/blob/main/applications/alert-stream-broker/charts/alert-stream-schema-registry/values.yaml>`_ file,
+      update the `tag` in `schemaSync` to match the docker image tag.
+If the image is not updating in argo, use the image digest to force an update.
-    * If you have access to ``argocd``, sync the ``schema-registry`` instance.
+    * If you have access to ``argocd``, click ``sync`` at the top.
+A full sync is needed to load the registry with the schemas.
 If the application will not sync, a full restart may be required of the `alert-stream` application.
     * If you do not have access, alert whoever is in charge of the ``alert-stream`` so that they can sync the registry.

 More thorough instructions for updating the schema registry can be found in `DMTN-214 <https://dmtn-214.lsst.io/#updating-the-alert-schema>`